superunrelated/nope/readme.md

 If this is you, here is my attempt to solve this.
 Currently Booking.com and Hotels.com is supported.
 More is on its way... maybe.

 ## Creating page specific settings
-### Add the page url to the content_scripts.matches in ./manifest.json
+- Add the page url to the content_scripts.matches in ./manifest.json
-### Add site specific settings to ./src/js/settings.js
+- Add settings to ./src/js/settings.js
+- Add css file to ./src/css/[domain].css

+## Settings.js

 ```javascript
   "booking.com": {